Dennis Walcott

 Dennis M. Walcott (born September 7, 1951) is the former Chancellor of the New York City Department of Education.
 He succeeded Cathie Black, who resigned in April 2011 after only three months on the job.
 He was succeeded as chancellor by Carmen Fariña.
 He is the president and chief executive officer of Queens Public Library.

 Although Walcott lacks training as a schools administrator, he served nine years as New York City Deputy Mayor for Education and was a member of the NYC Board of Education.
 He required a waiver from the New York State Education Department under Education Commissioner David M. Steiner.
-Walcott is a former employee at Amistad Day Care Center and holds a master's degrees in the education field.
+Walcott is a former employee at Amistad Day Care Center and holds a master's degree in the education field.